taiman9/Machine-learning/gradient-descent/README.md

 (d) Train and evaluate the linear regression model in the following scenarios:

-1. <u>Without regularization</u>:** Using for M the value that obtained the lowest test RMSE in the ﬁrst homework, run gradient descent with a learning rate that is tuned on the training data using the following consecutive powers of 10:
+1. **Without regularization:** Using for M the value that obtained the lowest test RMSE in the [linear regression](https://github.com/taiman9/Machine-learning/tree/master/linear-regression) homework, run gradient descent with a learning rate that is tuned on the training data using the following consecutive powers of 10:
 {0.0001, 0.001, 0.01, 0.1, 1, 10}.
 Plot ***J***(**w**) vs. epochs and select the largest
 learning rate that leads to a smooth, decreasing behavior of ***J***(**w**).
 If convergence appears to be too slow,